Becoming A First Home Buyer

 That’s where we can help, we’ll do all the legwork for you.
 We will be able to compare home loans across hundreds of products available from Australia’s leading lending institutions.

 And because you’re a first home buyer, you may be eligible for a first home buyer grant.
 This is a grant available to Australian citizens or permanent residents who wish to buy or build their first home, which will be their principal place of residence within 12 months of settlement.
-As grant conditions vary from state to state, contact an AFG broker to find out how much grant money you could receive.
+As grant conditions vary from state to state, contact a FinanceCorp Finance Manager to find out how much grant money you could receive.

 We will also liaise with the lender, your conveyancer and your real estate agent.
 Basically, it’s our job to do all the hard work and you can focus on finding the right home for you.
 We’ll be there every step of the way to guide you through the entire home loan process – from application to approval.